 Commencing in 2017/18 policy year, the Association arranged a three year stop loss contract to protect the Association's retention (owned, chartered and non-Poolable).
-For the 2018/19 policy year, the protection provides an annual aggregate limit of USD20m excess an annual aggregate deductible of USD160m.
+For the 2019/20 policy year, the protection provides an annual aggregate limit of USD20m excess an annual aggregate deductible of USD166m which is adjusted for tonnage growth.